fsharp/fsharp.org/testimonials/index.md

 <a id="namigop" class="testimonial-anchor"> &nbsp; </a>
 ---

-> I am using F# to develop an API for data encryption using fully homomorphic encryption.
+> it is fun language to code in

 1. **namigop** (Erik Araojo)
 2. [permalink](#namigop), [source](http://www.reddit.com/r/programming/comments/1h7xpz/announcing_a_prerelease_of_f_31_and_the_visual_f/cart1dq)